Back pain, nausea, and cramping are just a few of the well-known symptoms associated with a woman’s menstrual cycle.

 This concern is completely understandable.
 In some cases, you may not achieve the same type of workout you would days after your menstrual cycle has ended.
 Aaptiv Trainer Jaime McFaden says, “You may feel more fatigued than normal, and you can feel less motivated, but overall you’re still capable of what you would normally do.”
 You might not feel up to working out at your usual intensity, but your body is still equipped for whatever type of exercise you can handle.

 It’s also important to bear in mind that the body’s relaxin hormone will increase, which softens the cervix to allow menstruation to occur.
 Relaxin also increases the flexibility of ligaments and tendons, making you more vulnerable to joint injury.
-So, opting for workouts you’re most comfortable with is a good idea.
+So, opting for workouts you’re most comfortable with, or have used before in the Aaptiv app, is a good idea.

 Overall, you shouldn’t see too much change in your workout performance.
 “Even though you may feel ‘blah,’ it was found that a trained individual has no change in aerobic performance or cardiovascular output throughout their monthly cycle,” says Dr. Jennifer Dour of Garden State Spinal Care.
 “They did find that lactate production decreases during luteal phase (after ovulation when you’re not menstruating).
 [This] may correlate to quicker recovery at times without menstruation.”
 So, you actually may have better workouts directly after your period ends even if you’re still feeling a bit out of it.